UoB-COMSM0110/2023-group-4/Report/Evaluation.md

 >Character selection is fun (all participants chose a character)

->Test in the top left is distracting (position coordinates)
+>Text in the top left is distracting (position coordinates)

 **Game Dynamics**